 Today’s Wonder of the Day was inspired by Genisis.
 Genisis Wonders, “Why do squirrels run from you?”
 Thanks for WONDERing with us, Genisis!

-The early colonists in what would become the United States of America often kept wild animals as pets.
+Early American colonists often kept wild animals as pets.
 They adopted badgers, raccoons, and even buffalo.
 However, squirrels were the most popular.
-In 1722, Benjamin Franklin even wrote a tribute to a friend’s pet squirrel named Mungo, who passed away after being attacked by a dog.
+In 1722, Benjamin Franklin even wrote a tribute to a friend’s pet squirrel named Mungo after he passed away.

-They also have razor-sharp teeth and claws that can slice easily through clothes, curtains, and human skin.
-Their teeth also never stop growing, so they must constantly chew on hard substances to wear them down.
-This often results in indiscriminate chewing on anything in sight.
+Squirrels also have razor-sharp teeth and claws that can cut easily through clothes, curtains, and human skin.
+Their teeth never stop growing, so they chew on hard substances to wear them down.
+This often results in them chewing on anything in sight.
 Look around you — what items in your home might a squirrel chew on?
 You can see how this could cause problems.

-Beginning in the early 20th century, squirrels were increasingly seen as pests, not pets.
-Many states included squirrels in wildlife conservation and exotic pet laws.
+Beginning in the early 20th century, people saw squirrels as pests, not pets.
+Squirrels were protected in wildlife conservation and exotic pet laws.
 Today, it’s illegal to keep a squirrel as a pet in many states.
 Animal experts believe this is a good thing, because squirrels are wild animals that, despite their cuteness, should remain in the wild.

 Standards: NGSS.LS2.A, NGSS.LS4.C, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.10, CCRA.W.2, CCRA.W.9, CCRA.SL.1